Musical-Bonesie/Musical-Bonesie/README.md

 Welcome to the place I like to build, test, break and fix things :satisfied:

 - 🔭 I’m currently working on developing Swift Apps with a product partner :sunglasses:
-- 🌱 I’m currently learning Swift, Vue.js, Azure (prep for 204 exam) and C#.
+- 🌱 I’m currently learning (or about to start) Swift, Vue.js, Python and Java.
 - 👯 I’m looking to collaborate on anything and everything!
 - 💬 Ask me about React.js/JavaScriptS/TypeScript/HTML/CSS(SASS)/Hasura/Docker
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/signekurczaba/)